-We've put together a complete guide to betting Mixed Martial Arts (MMA), including a list of the top sportsbooks covering the MMA market, exclusive welcome bonuses for those sportsbooks when you sign up, expert betting tips for all the top fights and a guide on what to consider when considering your MMA betting strategy.
+We've put together a complete guide to betting MMA, including a list of the top sportsbooks covering the MMA market, exclusive welcome bonuses for those sportsbooks when you sign up, expert betting tips for all the top fights and a guide on what to consider when betting on MMA fights.

 For most of the last century-and-a-half, the only real choice for people who liked to bet on fistic violence was boxing betting.

 But in 1993, the Ultimate Fighting Championship introduced the concept of no-holds-barred fighting (eventually renamed mixed martial arts) to the western world and since then the sport has exploded into the public consciousness, as has MMA betting alongside it.

 MMA betting is now as popular as wagering on boxing and with a smaller pool of fighters to keep track of and events happening nearly every weekend, MMA betting is much easier to get into, so long as you know how to bet, where to bet, and what fights to bet on.

 Betting on MMA is simple and often referred to as a “Three-way Money Line.”
 Odds are released on each of the three potential outcomes for a fight: Fighter A wins, Fighter B wins, or Draw.

 Draws are extremely rare in MMA, so betting is mostly focused on choosing winners, and some online sportsbooks do not even offer the Draw possibility.
 In those instances, if a Draw occurs, the book will just refund the bet entirely or “push” the bet.

 The person favored to win the bout will have a negative number, -150 for example, meaning that bettors must wager $150 to win $100 (plus the return of the $150 wager).
 On the other side of things, the underdog will have a plus number next to them, +275 for example, meaning that a bettor wins $275 for a $100 bet (plus the return of the $100 wager).